MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 ms.date: 12/26/2024
 ---

-# Atlassian Jira Data Center Microsoft Graph Connector (Preview)
+# Atlassian Jira Data Center Microsoft 365 Copilot Connector (Preview)

-The Jira Data Center Microsoft Graph connector enables your organization to index Jira Data Center issues and related data, making them easily discoverable and actionable within Microsoft 365 ecosystem.
+The Jira Data Center Microsoft 365 Copilot connector enables your organization to index Jira Data Center issues and related data, making them easily discoverable and actionable within Microsoft 365 ecosystem.

-This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Jira Data Center Microsoft Graph connector.
-It supplements the general instructions provided in [Set up Microsoft Graph connectors in the Microsoft 365 admin center](/microsoftsearch/configure-connector).
+This article is intended for Microsoft 365 administrators who are responsible for configuring, running, and monitoring the Jira Data Center Microsoft 365 Copilot connector.
+It supplements the general instructions provided in [Set up Microsoft 365 Copilot connectors in the Microsoft 365 admin center](/microsoftsearch/configure-connector).

 ## Capabilities